browserengineering/book/book/accessibility.md

 [os-integ]: https://pypi.org/project/accessible_output/

-*Focus method and events*: Add support for the JavaScript [`focus()`][focus-method] method and the corresponding [`focus`][focus-event] and [`blur`][blur-event] events on DOM elements.
+*Focus method and events*.
+Add support for the JavaScript [`focus()`][focus-method] method and the corresponding [`focus`][focus-event] and [`blur`][blur-event] events on DOM elements.
 Make sure that `focus()`